-PREPARATION FOR LEADER'S TRAINING COURSE (LTC)
+MSL252 (2) PREPARATION FOR LEADER'S TRAINING COURSE (LTC) SP

-SP The preparation training for LTC is a pass/fail course.
+The preparation training for LTC is a pass/fail course.
 Students will develop their leadership and basic military skills while improving their physical fitness level in preparation for the Leader's Training Course.
-This course is designed to increase selfconfidence through group training and activities.
+This course is designed to increase self-confidence through group training and activities.
 Weekend training may be required.
 Prerequisite: Instructor Consent.

-MSL292 (6) LEADER'S TRAINING COURSE SU
+MSL292 (6) CADET INITIAL ENTRY TRAINING (CIET) SU

-A 28 day training course conducted at Ft.
-Knox, Kentucky.
-Completion of MSL 292 qualifies a student for entry into the Advanced Course.
-Students at this pass/fail course are given instruction on basic soldiering skills, as well as basic leadership training evaluation.
-Travel, meals and lodging provided at government expense.
+CIET is four weeks of intense classroom and field training held in the summer at Fort Knox, Kentucky.
+By transforming Cadets through this rigorous training, completion of MSL-292 qualifies a Cadet for entry in the Army ROTC Advanced Course, provided the Cadet has two years of college remaining (undergraduate or graduate).
+Cadets who attend this pass/fail course are given instruction on basic soldiering skills as well as basic leadership training evaluation.
+Travel, meals, and lodging provided at government expense.
 Prerequisite: Professor of Military Science (PMS) approval.

-MSL298 (6) CADET PROFESSIONAL DEVELOPMENT TRAINING (CPDT) SP/SU
+MSL298 (6) CADET PROFESSIONAL DEVELOPMENT TRAINING (CPDT) SU

 The CPDT program supplements campus training with practical leader development experiences and some additional skill identifier awarding courses.
 This is a Pass/Fail course only.
 Cadets train in Army schools with Active and Reserve units.
 Examples include Basic Airborne Course, Air Assault School, Mountain Warfare School, Nurse Summer Training Program, and Cadet Troop Leader Training.
 Travel, meals and lodging are provided at government expense.
-Prerequisite: PMS consent.
+Prerequisite: PMS consent